 Protected Landscape Area

 The Lagoa do Capitão (lagoon), located near the Pico Mountain and at 790 metres of altitude, is covered by this classification.
-This lagoon occupies a closed depression located at the bottom of the scarp in one of the most important tectonic accidents of the island, the Lagoa do Capitão Fault, with a northwest-southeast orientation.
-This place belongs to the oldest geological formations of Planalto da Achada, a volcanic ridge with about 30 kilometres of length, from Lagoa do Capitão to Ponta da Ilha, in the east end of the island, and integrates around 190 volcanic cones.
+This lagoon occupies a closed depression localized at the bottom of the scarp in one of the most important tectonic accidents of the island, the Lagoa do Capitão Fault, with a northwest-southeast orientation.
+This place belongs to the oldest geological formations of Planalto da Achada, a volcanic ridge with a northwest-southeast alignment and about 30 kilometres of length, from Lagoa do Capitão to Ponta da Ilha, in the east end of the island, and integrates around 190 volcanic cones.

 From this cone, it is possible to observe the three volcanic systems that exist on Pico.
-Topo shield volcano (at southeast), which corresponds to the initial phase of the island’s formation, with about 300 thousand years.
-At west, the Pico Mountain stratovolcano, the highest point of Portugal, with 2351 metres of altitude.
-At east/northeast is Planalto da Achada, a fissural volcanism zone constituted by a northwest-southeast alignment of about 190 volcanic cones.
+Topo shield volcano, at the southeast, that corresponds to the initial phase of the island’s formation, with about 270 thousand years.
+At the west, the Pico Mountain stratovolcano, the highest point of Portugal, with 2351 metres of altitude.
+At east/northeast is Planalto da Achada.

-In this protected area, of the existing flora, stand out the endemic species Juniperus brevifolia, Euphorbia stygiana stygiana, Vaccinium cylindraceum, Scabiosa nitens and Ilex azorica.
+In this protected area, of the existing flora stand out the endemic species Juniperus brevifolia, Euphorbia stygiana ssp. stygiana, Vaccinium cylindraceum, Scabiosa nitens and Ilex azorica.

 In this protected area are included the Caminho dos Burros (PR02PIC), the Lagoa do Capitão (PR13PIC) and the Caminho das Lagoas (PR19PIC) walking trails.

-This protected area integrates the Montanha, Prainha and Caveiro Special Area of Conservation (SAC) and Zona Central do Pico Special Protection Area (SPA) within the Natura 2000 network, the Zona Central do Pico Important Bird and Biodiversity Area (IBA), a Ramsar Site under the Ramsar Convention and the priority geosite of Planalto da Achada (plateau) of Azores UNESCO Global Geopark.
+This protected area is included in the Montanha do Pico, Prainha and Caveiro Special Area of Conservation (SAC) and Zona Central do Pico Special Protection Area (SPA) within the Natura 2000 network, and in the Zona Central do Pico Important Bird and Biodiversity Area (IBA).
+It includes a Ramsar Site under the Ramsar Convention and the priority geosite of Planalto da Achada (plateau) of Azores UNESCO Global Geopark.